osbridge/openconferenceware/README.markdown

 Releases
 --------

-The stable releases this software are tagged with release numbers, such as "r20090416T1034", that represent the date/time they were made.
+The stable releases this software are tagged with version numbers, such as "v0.20090416", that represent the date they were made.
 There is also a "stable" branch that points to the current stable release.
 The [CHANGES.txt](CHANGES.txt) file describes a summary of significant changes made between stable releases.